New Tour

 We ride 362 km over 6 cycling days.
-We bike along an excellent network of roads and paths through the Bohemian and Moravian countryside of the Czech Republic.
+We bike along an excellent network of roads and paths through the Bohemian and Moravian countryside of Czechia.
 We do not ride in Austria on this tour.
 Days 2 and 7 are, respectively, gentle warm-up and cool-down rides while the days in between involve longer routes on undulating terrain.
 We ride from the morning to the early afternoon, with the remainder of the day at your own leisure to immerse yourself in the charm of Czech towns bursting with history and culture.
 Please note that entrance fees to castles, museums, and other types of heritage sites that require payment to enter are not included.
 Your guide will discuss options for independent afternoon explorations in the town’s visited.
 The trip is fully supported, and your guide’s expert knowledge of the area and terrain means that you always know what is coming up in terms of distance and difficulty.
 This makes a tremendous difference, as does the constant supply of water and refreshments along the way.

 Suitability: This tour is suitable for anyone with a reasonable level of fitness.
 Having some experience in the saddle is recommended to comfortably ride the longer distances.
 Most days include undulations but gradients are generally gentle so the climbing is not too strenuous (there are exceptions!).
 There is no technical riding required on this tour, but having good handling skills will be an asset to navigate non-paved sections.
 A support vehicle is always nearby to offer refuge to any weary cyclists.
 As the majority of the riding takes place on paved roads, this tour is not suitable for any riders seeking off-road experiences.